nordic-institute/X-Road-development/WORKFLOW.md

 ## 9 Pull requests

-9.1 Pull requests made against the main repository's develop branch MUST follow these conventions
+9.1 Pull requests made against the `X-Road/develop` branch MUST follow these conventions
-- Pull request name format is country-version-sequence e.g. Finnish-6.15.0-3
+- Pull request name format is `country-version-sequence` e.g. Finnish-6.15.0-3
   - Country=origin of the pull request
   - Version=version of the software this pull request is intended for
   - Sequence=sequence number of the pull request.
 There can be multiple pull requests aiming for the same release and the sequence distinguishes between these.
 - Description field must contain at least the changelist.
 Any relevant additional information should also be provided here.

-Release and hotfix pull requests made against master branch must follow these conventions
+Release and hotfix pull requests made against `master` branch must follow these conventions
-- Pull request name format is just version e.g. 6.15.0
+- Pull request name format is just `version` e.g. 6.15.0
 - Description field must contain at least the changelist.
 Any relevant additional information should also be provided here.

 9.2 To ease the review work and to make clearer what changes are done, the following guidelines are required: